Study Politics, Philosophy and Economics at Charles University in Prague

 How you learn

-Broad range of courses oriented on both foundational and emerging topics and small seminars where you engage with problems ripped from today's headlines.
+Broad range of courses oriented on both foundational and emerging topics and small seminars where you engage with both the biggest questions of all time and the most current issues of the day.

 From year one you shape your path across the three fields; from semester four you focus on one of three specialisation tracks.
 Economic reasoning supports your policy and ethics work.